http://www.aaa.com:8080/web1

 Example 13-6 Creating a Transport

-This example creates a transport named http1-trans
+This example creates a transport named http1-trans that uses a

 non-default number of acceptor threads.